rejina10/rest-project/portfoliomanagement/Readme.md

 1)	Forbidden (403): If advisor tries to access models that are not associated with logged in or authenticated; 403 Forbidden status code is returned.

 Replication:

 Post man:  In postman
-a.	use  http://localhost:8090/v1/advisor/1/model as URL.
+-	use  http://localhost:8090/v1/advisor/1/model as URL.
 Set method as GET.
-b.
-Set Authorization Type: Basic Auth
+-	Set Authorization Type: Basic Auth
-c.
-Set username: advisor2 and  password: pass2
+-	Set username: advisor2 and  password: pass2

 CURL:
   curl -X GET \
   http://localhost:8090/v1/advisor/1/model \
   -H 'authorization: Basic advisor2:pass2' \